 FrameFlow’s Integrated SNMP Browser

 Once defined in our dashboard, server MIBs can be polled to extract real-time data, vital to business operations.
 FrameFlow continuously listens for SNMP traps, issuing customizable alerts to select members of your IT team, via email or SMS, if the contents of the trap go above or below your predetermined limits.
 This way, your team has a chance to get out in front of any issues involving the performance of your Windows servers, before the calls and emails start coming in from management or end-users.

 FrameFlow monitoring over SNMP scales very well, both in terms of volume and version of SNMP.
 FrameFlow can simultaneously monitor over 10,000 servers and devices in one installation of our software.
 Worried about legacy systems that might not be compatible with SNMP v3?
 We have you covered, as FrameFlow can handle all 3 main versions of SNMP, requires minimal processing power, even on enterprise-scale installations, and we don’t use agents, thus ensuring that all monitoring respects your network security rules.

-Large-scale and corporate organizations benefit from the fact that FrameFlow operates over the most popular protocols for monitoring Windows servers, centralizing all your data into one unified monitoring solution.
+FrameFlow is enterprise-friendly monitoring for Windows servers large-scale and corporate organizations benefit from the fact that FrameFlow operates over the most popular protocols for monitoring Windows servers, centralizing all your data into one unified monitoring solution.
 We offer a free 30-day trial of our software, when you sign up for a FrameFlow subscription, no credit card required, so you can get started by giving FrameFlow a free test drive today!